Maxymax200/BOTW-Guide/README.md

 # Setting Up CEMU

-- On the top bar, go to Options -> Input settings Change Emulated controller to "Wii U GamePad"
+- On the top bar, go to Options -> Input settings
+- Change Emulated controller to "Wii U GamePad"
-Click on the Controller field
+- Click on the Controller field
-Set API to "SDLController"
+- Set API to "SDLController"
-Set Controller to your actual controller
- - If no controller appears after connecting it to your computer, try changing your controller API Proceed to map all your controller button inputs
+- Set Controller to your actual controller.
+If no controller appears after connecting it to your computer, try changing your controller API
+- Proceed to map all your controller button inputs
-At the top, enter in a controller profile name, e.g. "GamePad Controller" Click Save
+- At the top, enter in a controller profile name, e.g. "GamePad Controller"
+- Click Save